Behavioural interviewing is by far the best technique for gaining a really strong understanding of a candidate's experience and capability.

 a) You think quickly on your feet and are able to knock out a well-thought out response without hesitation.

-b) You start speaking immediately, but you aren't quite sure where your response is headed.
+b) *The gun goes off and* "Bang!"
+You start speaking immediately, but you aren't quite sure where your response is headed.
 You keep talking anyway and hope that your rambling will answer the question (which you may have forgotten).

 c) You stop, formulate a response and then deliver it methodically to ensure you answer the question.